-Kennington Football club has a long established and well respected Junior section with currently 26 teams ranging from U/6 to U/18, from where many of today's squad began their playing careers.
+Kennington Football Club has a long established and well respected Junior Section from where many of today's squad began their playing careers.

-Our step up into the southern Counties East Football League is the result of our success in winning the Kent County Premier Division in 2017/2018.
-The club are extremely grateful to Ashford United’s willingness to enter into a ground share agreement allowing the Club to enter a new phase in its history.
+Our step up into the Southern Counties East Football League is the result of success in winning the Kent County Premier League in 2017/18.